-The bill introduced by Representative Fowler Arthur establishes a small district magnet community school pilot program in Ohio, targeting school districts with fewer than one thousand students.
+The bill introduced by Representative Fowler Arthur establishes a small district magnet community school pilot program in Ohio, specifically targeting school districts with fewer than 1,000 students.
 It amends sections 5705.03, 5705.215, and 5705.31 of the Revised Code and enacts new sections 3314.31, 5705.316, and 5748.11.
-The program is designed to operate for a minimum of three years and a maximum of five years, promoting educational flexibility through multi-grade classrooms, personalized teacher assignments, and alternative instructional methods, particularly in early education.
-The Department of Education will oversee the program, providing state funding and guidelines for operation.
-Notably, participating school districts are exempt from certain tax resolution requirements under section 5705.03, as the board of education in these districts will not be required to adopt a resolution under this section.
+The program is designed to operate for a minimum of three years and a maximum of five years, allowing for enhanced educational flexibility through multi-grade classrooms and personalized instruction.
+The Department of Education will oversee the application process, ensuring that participating districts adopt open enrollment policies and competency-based educational programs.
+Additionally, the bill provides state funding to these schools similar to that of community schools and exempts them from certain tax-related procedures under section 5705.03.

 Statutes affected: As Introduced: 5705.03, 5705.215, 5705.31